tessgi/TessGiWebsite/content/pages/observing/faq.md

 #### **Will funds also be available?**

 Yes.
 TESS Guest Investigators at US Institutions may apply for funding to support their TESS Investigations.
-There are two levels of funding: small programs receive approximately $50,000 and large programs receive $200,000
+There are two levels of funding: small programs and large programs.
+We anticipate that a small program award will be $50,000 and a typical large program award will be around $200,000.

 #### **What if I have an interesting and timely TESS target that needs to be observed quickly, once TESS is launched?**